-LULAC National Executive Director Brent A. Wilkes
+LULAC Chief Executive Officer Brent A. Wilkes

-Wilkes is widely credited with strengthening LULAC's programs, advocacy efforts, staffing, events and revenue since opening LULAC's National Office in Washington, DC in 1996.
-Since that time LULAC's revenue has tripled, staffing has grown from one to over twenty and the organization has taken a leadership role on key issues affecting Latinos in Washington and throughout the country.
+Wilkes is widely credited with strengthening LULAC's programs, advocacy efforts, events and revenue since opening LULAC's National Office in Washington, DC in 1996.
+Since that time LULAC's revenue has tripled, staffing has grown from one to over 20, and the organization has taken a leadership role on key issues affecting Latinos in Washington and throughout the country.

-Wilkes currently serves as chair of the civil rights committee of the National Hispanic Leadership Agenda a nonpartisan coalition of the major Hispanic national organizations which develops a consensus policy agenda and promotes public awareness of the principal issues facing Latinos.
-He is also an active board member of the Hispanic Association on Corporate Responsibility which advocates for the inclusion of Hispanics in corporate America at a level commensurate with Hispanic economic contributions.
+In 2004, Wilkes helped launch the LULAC Leadership Initiative to strengthen LULAC's programs and serves at the grassroots level.
+The initiative resulted in the establishment of 58 community technology centers and 80 high school leadership programs.
+Aside from his LULAC duties, Wilkes serves as Vice Chair of the National Hispanic Leadership Agenda, a nonpartisan coalition of major Hispanic national groups, which develops a consensus policy agenda and promotes public awareness of principal issues facing Latinos.
+He also is a board member of the Hispanic Association on Corporate Responsibility which advances the inclusion of Hispanics in corporate America at a level commensurate with Hispanic economic contributions.